okteto/blog-proposals/automated-deployments-using-github-actions.md

         $ git checkout -b feat/ci-pipeline
     ```

 From your code editor, create a `tests` directory with a `test_flask.py` file within the `okteto-flask-app` project.
 This file would be used to test the three API endpoints within the flask application.
+Executing the commands below will create the test file, or you can alternatively use the editor interface to create the file.

+    ```console
+        mkdir tests && cd tests

+        touch test_flaskr.py
+    ```

 > All HTTP requests that were to be made to the Couch Apiserver from the API routes were intercepted and mocked in the test suites using the [Httpretty package](https://httpretty.readthedocs.io/).